 This property is an established farm.
-The fence goes through the center of the property.
-The area surrounding the applicant's property is rural and used primarily for agricultural purposes.
-In the absence of this project, the applicant would not be able to be self-sufficient in agriculture as intended by the ReGrow program.
+The project area is located near the applicant's residence.
+The area surrounding the applicant's property is rural and used primarily for residential and agricultural purposes.
+The land use is classified as Agricultural Development Zone Two (ZDA-2) and Agricultural Development Zone One (ZDA-1).
+In the absence of this project, the surrounding area would not be able to be self-sufficient in agriculture as intended by the ReGrow program.
+There is no proposed change in land use.